jangroth/aws-certification-notes/solutions-architect-professional.md

 <a name="15_4_1"></a>
 ### [↖](#15_4)[↑](#15_4)[↓](#15_4_2) VPC Endpoint Gateway
+A gateway endpoint is a gateway that is a target for a specified route in your route table.
+This type of endpoint is used for traffic destined to a supported AWS service, such as Amazon S3 or Amazon DynamoDB.
 * Only works for S3 and DynamoDB, must create one gateway per VPC
 * Must update route tables entries
 * Gateway is defined at the VPC level